-While Pegu Club proprietor Audrey Saunders’ Gin-Gin Mule can be made with canned ginger fizz, it gets even better when mixed with house-made ginger beer, which is remarkably easy to make at home.
+While this refreshing cocktail certainly can be made with canned ginger fizz, it is even better when mixed with house-made ginger beer.
+And ginger beer is remarkably easy to make at home.

-1 tsp Light brown sugar
+- 1 teaspoon light brown sugar

 Makes 1 cup.